civl-verifier/civl-verifier.github.io/index.md

-CIVL is a verifier for concurrent programs following two core design principles.
+Civl is a verifier for concurrent programs following two core design principles.

 * **Layered Refinement** (instead of monolithic proofs): Programs are verified across multiple layers of refinement, where each refinement step corresponds